 Alcohol addiction involves compulsive alcohol drinking, leading to loss of control over intake and causing various health and life-quality issues.
 Regular consumption of alcoholic beverages increases susceptibility to becoming physically addicted due to the potential for developing dependence.

-Alcohol addiction treatment often involves medications, behavioral treatments, and mutual-support groups, as per a publication titled “Understanding Alcohol Use Disorder” last updated in January 2025 by the National Institute on Alcohol Abuse and Alcoholism.
+Treatment approaches available for AUD include medications, behavioral treatment and mutual-support groups, as noted in a publication titled “Understanding Alcohol Use Disorder” last updated in January 2025 by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 Help is available for individuals struggling with alcoholism through a variety of treatment centers focusing on the condition.
 Alcohol treatment facilities offer a safe, controlled setting for people to successfully detoxify from alcohol.